AdobeDocs/experience-manager-64.en/help/assets/managing-assets-touch-ui.md

     * Include the string `<font_family_name_of_custom_font, sans-serif>` within the font-family option.
 For example, if you want to print annotations in CJK (Chinese, Japanese and Korean), include the string `Arial Unicode MS, Noto Sans, Noto Sans CJK JP, sans-serif` in the font-family option.
 If you want to print annotations in Hindi, download the appropriate font and configure the font-family as Arial Unicode MS, Noto Sans, Noto Sans CJK JP, Noto Sans Devanagari, sans-serif.

-1. Restart the AEM instance.
+1. Restart the [!DNL Experience Manager] instance.

-The following is an example of how you configure AEM to print annotations in CJK (Chinese, Japanese and Korean):
+The following is an example of how you configure [!DNL Experience Manager] to print annotations in CJK (Chinese, Japanese and Korean):

 1. Download Google Noto CJK fonts from the following links, and store them in the font directory configured in Font Manager Service.